STIXProject/python-stix/README.md

 # python-stix

 A python library for parsing, manipulating, and generating STIX content.
-The `python-stix` library utilizes the STIX v1.0 Draft 2 bindings, is under heavy development and should be considered **PRE-ALPHA**.
+The `python-stix` library utilizes the STIX v1.0 bindings, is under heavy development and should be considered **PRE-ALPHA**.
-There are no tagged releases at this time.

 For more information about STIX, see http://stix.mitre.org.

 ## Installation

-The `python-stix` package depends on the `lxml` XML parsing library, the `python-cybox` CybOX library, and the `python-maec` MAEC library.
+The `python-stix` package depends on the `lxml` XML parsing library and the `python-cybox` CybOX library.

 To build `lxml` on Ubuntu, you will need the following packages from the Ubuntu package repository: